Studio monitors buying guide

 Room placement options

-A powered subwoofer will extend the low-frequency performance of your monitor system to accurately engineer the mix down to the deepest bass frequencies.
+A powered subwoofer will extend the low-frequency performance of your monitor system.

 What kind of music are you recording?

-Singer/songwriter and other small-scale acoustic recordings put fewer demands on monitors, especially the need for extended bass response and volume.
-For evaluating lighter fare, a pair of small nearfield monitors with 4”, 5”, or 6” woofers is usually sufficient.
+Singer/songwriter and other small-scale acoustic recordings put fewer demands on monitors For evaluating lighter fare, a pair of small nearfield monitors with 4”, 5”, or 6” woofers is usually sufficient.
 But if you’re laying down some heavy house music or hip hop tracks, larger monitors with lots of power are a better choice.

 Adding a subwoofer is a great way to better hear what's going on in the low-frequency range of your mix.
 If your recordings require accurate monitoring of deep bass frequencies, you should consider using a sub.